CityOfPhiladelphia/phila-ui/src/components/Inputs/Textbox/readme.md

 <alert>The loading indicator temporarily replaces the input icon.</alert>

 ### Displaying errors
-To display an error provide a string with the error, or an array of errors.
+To display an error provide a String with the error, or an Array of errors.
 Only the first error in the array is displayed.
 ```html
   <textbox
     errors="This field required"
   />
 ```

 <alert>This component supports VeeValidate errors.
-[Learn how validate](/vee-validate-integration) with the VeeValidade plugin.<a></alert>
+[Learn how to validate](/vee-validate-integration) with the VeeValidade plugin.<a></alert>